SIP Setup for PC Users

 After all updates have been installed and you are up to date, proceed to Step 3.

-Returning Employees: If you have Cisco AnyConnect VPN on your machine, please uninstall it and reboot prior to downloading the new VPN.
+Returning Employees: If you have Cisco AnyConnect VPN OR SonicWall NetExtender on your machine, please uninstall the old app(s) and reboot prior to downloading the new VPN.
+The download below is a new version of the SonicWall NetExtender client.

 After clicking the download link, an executable file will appear at the bottom-left of your browser screen.
 If Chrome shows its generic download warning, click “Keep”.